Accrual vs Cash Basis Accounting – Everything You Need to Know

 Whether you are a large cooperation, or a growing solo entrepreneur, one must know these primary methods of revenue/expense recognition, if you want to grow and expand while complying with rules and regulations.

 In this blog, we will explore as to what is cash-basis accounting and accrual basis accounting, difference between accrual vs cash basis accounting, and how to determine which method suits your business.
-We will also understand why many are opting to partner with Corient Business Solutions and what sets us apart in the accounting industry.
+We will also understand why many are opting to partner with Corient Business Solutions and what sets us apart in the accounting Services.

 What is Cash Basis Accounting?